Wisephone 2 Review: The Best Minimalist Phone in 2026

 What other apps will you not find on a Wisephone?
 Here's a non-exhaustive list.

-Don’t see your favorite apps here?
-You can request them from your Wisephone’s settings or via this form.
+If you don’t find your favorite apps in the Tool Drawer, You can request them from your Wisephone’s settings or via this form.

 The Techless team reviews every single request manually.
 They vet each app per the Healthy Tech Index.
 If it passes, it gets added.
 That’s why you’ll find niche apps in the Tool Drawer, like GuitarTuna or Lake Michigan Credit Union.